zaoyang/30-days-of-vue/day-02/day-02.cq.md

 </html>
 ```

 As of right now, our button doesn’t do anything.
-We can attach a click listener to the button to trigger some functionality change that would do the work to change the instance greeting property.
-This would be a good moment to use the instance's [methods](https://vuejs.org/v2/guide/events.html#Method-Event-Handlers) property:
+We can attach a click listener to the button to trigger a change to the instance `greeting` property.
+To facilitate this change, we can use the instance's [methods](https://vuejs.org/v2/guide/events.html#Method-Event-Handlers) property:

 ```javascript
 new Vue({